 Students who opt to take individual instrumental lessons are prepared for ABRSM examinations which take place each term allowing students to progress through their grades at their individual pace.

-The music department at Radnor House also offer a wide range of ensembles and choirs for both prep and senior students through the school week, these include wind band, rock band, close harmony singing, senior and prep choir, African drumming, chamber music and a wider opportunities string group.
+The music department at Radnor House also offers a wide range of ensembles and choirs for both prep and senior students through the school week, these include wind band, rock band, close harmony singing, senior and prep choir, African drumming, chamber music and a wider opportunities string group.

 Each of these groups is co-ordinated by professional musicians who bring a wealth of knowledge about performance practices to the students.